dotnet/docs/docs/csharp/whats-new/csharp-8.md

 ## More patterns in more places

-**Pattern matching** gives tools to provide shape-dependent functionality across related-but-different kinds of data.
-C# 7.0 introduced syntax for type patterns and constant patterns, using the `is` expression and the `switch` statement.
+**Pattern matching** gives tools to provide shape-dependent functionality across related but different kinds of data.
+C# 7.0 introduced syntax for type patterns and constant patterns by using the `is` expression and the `switch` statement.
 These features represented the first tentative steps toward supporting programming paradigms where data and functionality live apart.
 As the industry moves toward more microservices and other cloud-based architectures, other language tools are needed.

 C# 8.0 expands this vocabulary so you can use more pattern expressions in more places in your code.
 Consider these features when your data and functionality are separate.
-Consider pattern matching when your algorithms depend on ay fact other than the runtime type of an object.
+Consider pattern matching when your algorithms depend on a fact other than the runtime type of an object.
 These techniques provide another way to express designs.

 In addition to new patterns in new places, C# 8.0 adds **recursive patterns**.
 The result of any pattern expression is an expression.
 A recursive pattern is simply a pattern expression applied to the output of another pattern expression.